Windows 10 has Segoe UI as its default font, but if you wish, you can change it to any other font you like. Let's see how.

 Select the replacement font

 To get started, you need to choose a font that you like and also supports the language you have Windows.
-Both to choose which one you like and to find its official name, which is necessary in the following actions, you can use the Settings app.
+Both to choose which one you like and to find her official name, which is necessary in the following actions, you can use Settings.

 step 1 : Open “Settings” or press Win + i to open the Settings window directly.

 step 2: In Settings, navigate to “Personalization” and then select “Fonts” in the left sidebar.
-In the right pane, find the font you want to set as default and click the font name.
+In the right pane, find the font you want to set as default and do in the font name.

 At the beginning of the window you can see the official name of your font.
 Note this name.
 Beware of some fonts whose title differs slightly from the full name you mention below, such as the “Blackletter 686 BT” font, where in this particular case the full name is correct.